BusraCevik/python-basics-series/README.md

 It includes a collection of small to mid-level applications focused on fundamentals such as functions, loops, OOP, file handling, and basic algorithms.

 These projects are part of a video tutorial series I’m following, and I’m uploading each one here as I complete it.
+Note: While following the tutorial, I sometimes apply additional improvements or refactoring for cleaner code and better practices.

 ---